jacoberick/blog-app/README.md

-## Gulag Anthem Blog App
+## Blog App
-GA is a blog app that uses Firebase Firestore as a backend and Next.js for the front end.
+This project is a blog app that uses Firebase Firestore as a backend and Next.js for the front end.
 GA offers full CRUD operations for essays when a user is authenticated.

 ## Live